New

 Write down what an ideal team player would look like.

-Once you’re pretty clear with your hiring requirements, start putting the pieces of your brand story together.
-While doing that, do remember that candidates may or may not know about your brand.
-So tell your story like it is.
+Once you’re pretty clear with your hiring requirements, do remember that candidates may or may not know about your brand.
+So, start putting the pieces of your brand story together such as:

 Create a careers section on your website by showcasing what employees mean to you, plug in real stories from existing team members and investors, and tell them what it is like to be a part of YOUR startup and how they can really make a difference.